 We have designed an ASIC for use in a parallel optical engine for a new layer of the ATLAS pixel detector in the initial phase of the LHC luminosity upgrade.
 The ASIC is a 12-channel VCSEL (Vertical Cavity Surface Emitting Laser) array driver capable of operating up to 5 Gb/s per channel.
 The ASIC is designed using a 130 nm CMOS process to enhance the radiation-hardness.
 A scheme for redundancy has also been implemented to allow bypassing of a broken VCSEL.
 The ASIC also contains a power-on reset circuit that sets the ASIC to a default configuration with no signal steering.
 In addition, the bias and modulation currents of the individual channels are programmable.
-We have received the ASIC and the performance up to 5 Gb/s is satisfactory.
+The performance of the first prototype ASIC up to 5 Gb/s is satisfactory.
 Furthermore, we are able to program the bias and modulation currents and to bypass a broken VCSEL channel.
-We briefly present our plan to upgrade the design to allow operation at 10 Gb/s per channel yielding an aggregated bandwidth of 120 Gb/s.
+We are currently upgrading our design to allow operation at 10 Gb/s per channel yielding an aggregated bandwidth of 120 Gb/s.
+Some preliminary results of the design will be presented.